Grasping Human Nature Flaws and Universal Humanity

 · Faith: We tend to be more drawn to beliefs than facts, and facts won't necessarily change our beliefs.
 We can easily believe in something without the means necessary to know it’s real, i.e., without doing research.
 And, thus, we easily fall into blind belief and live in complete illusions or half-truths.

 Furthermore, some of us praise the concept of faith, when it is far better to know, than to believe.
-That's true at its best when it's actually possible to confirm the factual validity of our faith (not necearily religious faith).
+That's true at its best when it's actually possible to confirm the factual validity of our faith (not necessarily religious faith).
 After all, why is there a need to believe, when one can try to know?
 Faith is no proper substitute for knowledge and shouldn't be treated as such.
 And for those who don't have time or power to research, we can at least keep an open mind.

 · Passions: We can easily be the slaves of our own desires.
 Because of them we're able to be manipulated, deceived and lose our freedoms.
-It's all because of this inner burning inside of us, whose fulfillment gratifies us for the short term, and whose dependency lead to greed.
+It's all because of this inner burning inside of us, whose fulfillment gratifies us for the short term, and whose dependency leads to greed.

 Although it is a desire, it is also a variant of suffering, like wanting to drink something after hours of not doing so.
 It's not to say that it does not fulfill a certain functionality, like the one I mentioned earlier (short term fulfillment).
 When we are passionate about things beyond our realistic reach, our suffering is both long and intense.
 That's even if such torment can be easily avoided by avoiding the worship of fantasies.